- Financial/rent & property queries

 No, however, we will require social distancing measures are adhered to.

 We want to assure our residents that Housing Solutions will continue working for you within the new Government lockdown rules.

-We adhere strictly to all Government led Covid-19 guidance which includes wearing PPE when we visit your home.
-Please ensure that any rooms that our operatives have to work in are well ventilated and that you respect social distancing by maintaining a distance of 2 metres from our tradesperson.
-If this is not possible they may ask you to stay in another room whilst the repair takes place.
-Thank you for your understanding.
+We adhere strictly to all Government Covid-19 guidance which includes wearing PPE when we visit your home.
+Please ensure that rooms are well ventilated and that you respect social distancing measures.
+If this is not possible, the tradesperson will ask you to stay in another room, whilst the repair takes place.

 How can I report a repair?